Audrey-Li-CPEN/EEG-Brainwave-Controlled-RaceCar/README.md

 TODO:
 - Will add manuals how we convert the online EPOC+ Motor Imagery .ov dataset to our trainable csv dataset
 - Will add the stimulation design for our specfic data recording
+- Will add how we convert the csv to trainable csv files
+- Will add how we process the raw data
+- Will add how I trained the deepCNN1d

 # 目录

 - [EEG-Brainwave-Controlled-RaceCar](#eeg-brainwave-controlled-racecar)